 Two years later, Light was on her way to becoming a darling of daytime television, as Karen Wolek on One Life to Live.
-From 1977 to 1982, she played a reformed prostitute, a performance that netted her two Daytime Emmy Awards.
-Light moved on to guest spots on several primetime series, such as St. Elsewhere and Family Ties, before landing a starring role on Who's the Boss?
+From 1977 to 1983, she played a reformed prostitute, a performance that netted her two Daytime Emmy Awards.
+Light moved on to guest spots on several prime time series, such as St. Elsewhere and Family Ties, before landing a starring role on Who's the Boss?

-On the popular sitcom, which debuted in 1984, Light played Angela Bower, a powerful advertising executive and divorced mother of one, who hired former baseball player Tony Micelli (played by Tony Danza) to be her live-in housekeeper.
+On the popular sitcom, which debuted in 1984, Light played Angela Bower, a powerful advertising executive and divorced mother of one, who hired former baseball player Tony Micelli (Tony Danza) to be her live-in housekeeper.
 Much of the comedy came from their domestic situation and clashing backgrounds.
-Tony??'s daughter, Samantha (Alyssa Milano); Angela??'s son, Jonathan (Danny Pintauro); and Angela??'s mother, Mona (Katherine Helmond), completed the cast.
-Audiences really liked Light??'s portrayal of Angela—an uptight but caring career woman—and enjoyed the romantic tension between characters Angela and Tony??.
+Tony's daughter, Samantha (Alyssa Milano); Angela's son, Jonathan (Danny Pintauro); and Angela's mother, Mona (Katherine Helmond), completed the cast.
+Audiences really liked Light's portrayal of an uptight but caring career woman and enjoyed the romantic tension between Angela and Tony.
 The show lasted for eight seasons, finishing its run in 1992.

-Following the show's end, Light starred in several television and made a few attempts to return to series television, including the short-lived 1993 show Phenom and 1998??'s The Simple Life.
+Following the show's end, Light starred in several TV movies and made a few attempts to return to series television, including the short-lived 1993 show Phenom and 1998's The Simple Life.
 She returned to the stage in 1999, in the off-Broadway production of Wit.
-She earned strong reviews for her portrayal of university professor battling ovarian cancer, and reprised the role for the national tour.
+She earned strong reviews for her portrayal of a university professor battling ovarian cancer, and reprised the role for the national tour.

-Light didn'??t stay away from TV for too long, however.
+Light didn't stay away from TV for too long, however.
 In 2002, she took on a recurring role on the hit series Law & Order: Special Victims Unit, playing a sharp, tough judge.
 She then returned to her comedic roots in 2006, with the dramatic comedy Ugly Betty, starring America Ferrera.
-On the series, Light portrays Claire Meade, the much-beleaguered, highly alcoholic wife of a publishing titan.
+On the series, Light portrays Claire Meade, the much-beleaguered, heavy drinking wife of a publishing titan.

-In 2012, Light was back in the media spotlight; she received a Tony Award for best featured actress in a play, for her role as a witty alcoholic in Other Desert Cities.
+In 2012, Light was back in the media spotlight after she received a Tony Award for best featured actress in a play, for her role as a witty alcoholic in the Broadway production Other Desert Cities.
 The following year, Light brought home another featured actress in a play Tony for her role in The Assembled Parties.